-One craft I was dying to make with the kids were these God’s Eyes.
-With their Mexican roots, these Ojo de Dios’ are so colorful and beautiful.
+One craft we did make, though, are these God’s Eyes.
+With their Mexican roots, these Ojo de Dios’ are so colorful and beautiful!

 Here’s what you need:

 ~ 2 sticks (from nature, or store bought)

 The trick is all in the beginning.
 Hold the sticks tightly in a cross, then start by wrapping the string diagonally one way 6 or 7 times, then the other way.
 (Sometimes I use a bit of glue-gun first to keep the two sticks in place before wrapping.)
 When the sticks feels secure, you can start the weaving – here is a good tutorial.
 Basically, you just wrap the string once around the stick, then continue going around and around.

 ~ When you want to change colors, tie the new color onto the back and keep going.